crbednarz/moonkinmetrics/README.md

 This repository holds the source for [moonkinmetrics.com](https://moonkinmetrics.com), a website for exploring talent selection in World of Warcraft's rated PvP.

 There are two distinct pieces to the site:
-- `api-scanner` - A Python project which scrapes the Blizzard API for information about talents, pvp leaderboards, and spell icons.
+- A Go service which scrapes the Blizzard API for information about talents, pvp leaderboards, and spell icons.
-- `ui` - A Next.js front-end which can be rendered to static pages.
+- A Next.js front-end which can be rendered to static pages.

 ## Working with the site

 At a high-level, development setup consists of:
-1. Run `api-scanner/cli.py talents` to collect information about talent trees.
+1. Run `go run cmd/cli/cli.go talents` to collect information about talent trees.
-2. Run `api-scanner/cli.py -r <region> ladder <bracket>` to collect leaderboard data.
+2. Run `go run cmd/cli/cli.go ladder --region <region> --bracket <bracket>` to collect leaderboard data.
 3. Run the development server with `npm run dev` from the `ui/` directory.

 ### Prerequisite

-- Python 3.10 (venv recommended)
+- Go 1.21.1
 - Node
 - [Battle.net API key](https://develop.battle.net/)